railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 When you've entered all of the data from your lines, Open ERP automatically proposes counterpart entries to you, based on the credit entries.
 If you validate it, the accounting entries are all matched together and the lines move from the \ ``Draft``\   state (red) to the \ ``Open``\   state (black).

-.. tip::   **Note**  *Completing a balancing entry*
+.. tip:: Completing a balancing entry

 	When an accounting entry is matched, Open ERP moves it to the open state automatically and prepares to enter the next data.

 	If you want to add some other balancing lines you can enter the number of the entry on the new line that you're entering.
-In this case the whole line stays at Draft until the whole set balances to zero.
+	In such a case the whole line stays at Draft until the whole set balances to zero.

 Process of reconciliation
 -------------------------